bernardSolar/future_pathways/README.md

 ## Some Example Pathways

+### 0. Historical Trajectory (From first COP in 1995 to 2024)
+- The steep upward trend in both emissions and material use from 1995 to 2024
+- The COVID-19 dip in growth around 2020, showing as a dramatic downward spike
+- The rapid recovery and return to high emissions/material use by 2024
+- How we've consistently remained in or above the "Energy Transition Zone" in terms of growth, but have been moving away from sustainable emissions and material use levels

 ### 1. Business As Usual (BAU)
 This pathway represents the continuation of current trends:
 - Increasing CO2e emissions reaching 60 GT/yr